antonovch/Brainfuck-Compiler/README.md

 Basic compiler for the Brainfuck language with object-oriented C++.

-This program runs code written in Brainfuck language from the provided file, with the output to the console.
+This program runs code written in Brainfuck language from a provided file, writing the output to the console.
 Seven out of eight BF commands are supported ('+', '-', '<', '>', '[', ']', '.', with the exception of ',').
-All other characters in the file will be ignored, e.g. considered as comments.
+All other characters in the file will be ignored, i.e. considered to be comments.
 Comments must not include one of the seven special characters.

-Usage: ./main test_files/hello_world.txt
+Usage: `./main test_files/hello_world.txt`

 Test cases are taken from: